Yotamye/Yotamye/README.md

 - 👋 Hi, I’m @Yotamye
 - You are more than welcome to check out my last Pacman game i built!
 - 👀 I’m interested in SW Development
-- 🌱 I’m currently learning FullStack clases
+- 🌱 I’m currently learning Computer Science degree and in my free time i'm taking FullStack classes to expand my knowledge and experience!

 <!---
 Yotamye/Yotamye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.